antarctica/metadata-library/README.md

 ```

 ### Dumping a record configuration to JSON

-> [!TIP]
-> The example below is for the ISO 19115 standard but this applies to all standards.

 The `dump()` and `dumps()` methods on the relevant configuration class can dump a record configuration to a JSON
 encoded file or string respectively: